Who We Are

 Mrs. Blake-Smith has a Master of Science in Public Health from Meharry Medical College with a concentration in Public Health Administration and Bachelor of Science in Health Care Administration from Tennessee State University.
 She has taken on many leadership roles in the healthcare field but the one role that remains constant is being a continuous health advocate and champion for the citizens of the state of Michigan.
 She has received the Community Activist award, “Mosquito Award,” from Tobacco Free Michigan for her commitment and leadership in advocating for Tobacco Free Environments.
 Tricia was a Leadership Fellow in the Mid-America Regional Public Health Leadership Institute (MARPHLI) at University of Illinois.
 She has published and presented scientific and technical papers at the American Public Health Association Annual Meeting and peer reviewed journal.Mrs.
 Blake-Smith is actively involved in her community, where she serves as a Heart Health chair and active member of Alpha Kappa Alpha Sorority, Incorporated, Student Initiatives Chair in TSUNAA Detroit Chapter, Nominating Chair on Service Builders Foundation Incorporated, DPP Lifestyle Coach for National Kidney Foundation of Michigan and Sustainer member of Junior League of Birmingham, MI.

-Gary Ringer, Community and Economic Development Fellow
+Gary Ringer, Director of Community Economic Development

 For the past twenty years, Gary Ringer has served his community as a Firefighter for the great City of Detroit.
 The bulk of his commitment to the citizens of Detroit has been dedicated to the Cody Rouge/Warrendale community.
 After witnessing the mortgage foreclosure crisis devastate our area, he created Conscious Communities, a grassroots organization, to address the numerous inequities created by abandoned, blighted, and fire damaged properties.
 Gary was honored with the Cody Rouge “Trailblazers of Transformation” activist award for spearheading community relations, youth engagement, and blight remediation throughout the city.
 He’s been nominated, selected, and recognized in the 7th edition of “Who’s Who in Black Detroit” and received a Spirit of Detroit award presented by the Detroit City Council.
 Gary has also received several prestigious accolades from the Detroit Fire Department including Community Service and Commissioner’s Citation Awards.